simonw/til/graphql/graphql-with-curl.md

 > Don´t read any input at all!
 Instead, the filter is run once using null as the input.
 This is useful when using `jq` as a simple calculator or to construct JSON data from scratch.

-Then `--arg query '...'` sets a variable within jQuery to the string representing my GraphQL query.
+Then `--arg query '...'` sets a variable within `jq` to the string representing my GraphQL query.

-Finally I evaluate the jQuery expression `'{"query":$query}'` which constructs the final document with my GraphQL query as the value for the `"query"` key.
+Finally I evaluate the `jq` expression `'{"query":$query}'` which constructs the final document with my GraphQL query as the value for the `"query"` key.

 ## Passing that to curl with "$()"